AlexWen101/AlexWen101.github.io/index.md

   <center><img src="{{ site.github.url }}/assets/img/intro/van-pic.jpg" alt="van" width="450"/></center>

   I'm an amateur but avid backpacker, hiker, and skiier, depending on the time of year.
-I'm in the process of fully exploring the many provincial and national parks from Vancouver to the Rockies.
 I used to be a competitive table tennis player, and I still play every so often.

   Academically, I love learning about military history - I'm pursuing a history minor degree.
-I also enjoy learning about tanks and aircraft and associated technologies (probably a product of my childhood interest, which never quite evaporated...).
+I also enjoy learning about tanks, ships, and aircraft and associated technologies.

 </details>